Gwinnett Businesses Welcomed at Annual New Company Reception

-Partnership Gwinnett and Gwinnett Chamber Economic Development welcomed the County’s new, relocated and expanded businesses for 2012 at its annual New Company Reception last evening.
-The event, designed to honor companies for their growth, success, and investment in the community, was attended by more than 80 business leaders and 22 new and expanding Gwinnett organizations.
+(GWINNETT-METRO ATLANTA) January 28, 2019 – Partnership Gwinnett welcomed Gwinnett County’s newly relocated and expanded businesses at the annual New Company Reception Thursday evening.
+The event is designed to honor and recognize the companies for their growth, success and investment in the community.
+The reception was attended by public and private Partnership Gwinnett investors, as well as representatives from the new and expanding Gwinnett organizations.